 The Manaslu trek or the Manaslu circuit trek is a 10-18 day trek half way between Pokhara and Kathmandu in an area with several mountainous passes and incredible vistas.
 Trekking from low altitude up to 5160m around the worlds 8th tallest mountain is a challenging, exciting and worthy accomplishment for all trekkers.

 Many people liken the Manaslu Trek to the Annapurna circuit of 20 years ago.
-Other than have a circuit style I disagree.
+Other than have a circuit style, I disagree.
 Manaslu is more challenging than the Annapurna Circuit.
 More permits are needed and there are mandatory guides needed.
 Harsher weather conditions and remoter areas make planning a Manaslu trek slightly more intensive.
-The rewards however are twofold in exploring a lesser known trek with impressive great views.
+The rewards however are twofold in exploring a lesser known trek with impressive views.

 Trekkers on top of Larkya La Pass in Manaslu